 The major problem is clearance.
 The end of the pipe is very close to the swingarm, any big compressions and the pipe will knock and rub on the top of the swingarm.
 The underside of the exhaust has also taken a battering from the brake calliper protector.

 The heat shield is also problematic, it’s held on with three screw heads, and after the first day of ownership one of the heads had burned a hole in my motorcycle trousers.
-I decided to grind them off with an angle grinder and heat wrap the exhaust (you can check out how to heat wrap your exhaust in our Travel Tips section here.)
+I decided to grind them off with an angle grinder and heat wrap the exhaust (check out How to Heat Wrap Your Exhaust).
 This also solved the problem of the very hot right leg.

 The Metal Mule system solves the pipes being run under the bike issue but throws up many more instead.
 If I could go back in time, a much, much easier fix would be to simply by a low-slung sump guard to protect the pipes.